 Thick, white droppings covered most of the car’s already battered body.
 Many of the birds (I’m sure they were some type of crow, Google says they were most likely Corvus Brachyrhynchos of the family Corvidae, that’s the “common American crow” ) were feverishly tearing away bits of upholstery and stealing cigarette butts from the overfilled ashtray.
 Somewhere on the backseat, my copy of Stephen King’s Different Seasons (a pristine first edition bought on eBay and lent to Maxwell after he promised to take care of it, saying that I could trust him) was being torn to shreds.

 I watched as the occasional adverb, adjective, and noun fluttered away, soon to line the nests and burrows of Greenville’s avian population.
-As painful as it was to watch (I’d planned to one day make my way up to Bangor and personally ask King to autograph both Different Seasons and several other of my favorites, Mr. Mercedes and The Shining, hoping he’d scribble something about his favorite young reader on their inside covers), a small flutter of excitement ran down my spine, tickling my legs and emptying out my toes.
+As painful as it was to watch (I’d planned to one day make my way up to Bangor and personally ask King to autograph both Different Seasons and another of my favorites, The Shining, hoping maybe he’d scribble something about his favorite young reader on their inside covers), a small flutter of excitement ran down my spine.
 It was the unmistakably electric sensation of hope.
 To think that the names Dussander, Dufresne, and Jack Torrance would be in the trees and air of my little nothing town, filling the atmosphere with a sweet, strange aroma, seemed magical.

 “I guess no spaghetti for a while.”
 I smiled into the rearview mirror, hoping to lighten the mood.
 “Grace, no spaghetti?”